adrcotfas/kotlinx-datetime-names/README.md

 ## What is it?

-This library extends `kotlinx-datetime` by adding extension functions to get localized display names for `DayOfWeek` and `Month` enums.
-It supports multiple text styles (FULL, SHORT, NARROW) and uses platform-specific localization APIs to provide accurate, locale-aware formatting.
+This library extends `kotlinx-datetime` by adding extension functions to get localized display names for `DayOfWeek` and `Month` enums, as well as format `LocalDateTime`, `LocalDate`, and `LocalTime` values.
+It supports multiple text styles (FULL, SHORT, NARROW) and format styles, using platform-specific localization APIs to provide accurate, locale-aware formatting.

 ## Installation